-A business person who provides services or services with goods relating to civil engineering, construction, conver- sion, demolition or maintenance of a building, in further- ance of his business, does not charge VAT.
+The VAT law provides that a business person who provides services or services with goods relating to civil engineering, construction, conver- sion, demolition or maintenance of a building, in further- ance of his business, does not charge VAT.
 In such a case, the recipient of the above services is required to account for VAT on the value of the transaction by applying the reverse charge method.